adambard/learnxinyminutes-docs/purescript.html.markdown

 append [1,2,3] [4,5,6] -- [1,2,3,4,5,6]

 --
--- 3. Records are Javascript objects, with zero or more fields, which -- can have different types.
+-- 3. Records are JavaScript objects, with zero or more fields, which -- can have different types.
 -- In psci you have to write `let` in front of the function to get a -- top level binding.